 - Indemnity claims continue to settle quicker, and the ratio of claim closure for 2017 represents a 17-year high.

 - The WCIRB projects indemnity claim frequency for accident year 2016 to be 3% below the frequency for 2015.
 However, claim frequency for 2017 shows a modest increase of 1%, similar to other recent years.

 - The bureau projects the average cost, or severity, of a 2016 indemnity claim to be approximately $77,000, which is 4% higher than the projected severity for 2016 following several years of relatively flat severities.

 - Average pharmaceutical costs per claim for the first three quarters of 2017 are 70% below the levels from 2012.
 This is prior to the impact of the new drug formulary effective in 2018, which is expected to further reduce pharmaceutical costs.

-- The average number of liens filed in 2017 is 40% below the averages experienced shortly prior to the implementation of the state 1244 reforms impacting lien filings.
+- The average number of liens filed in 2017 is 40% below the averages experienced shortly prior to the implementation of the A.B.
+1244 reforms impacting lien filings.